MarkOfUs/Deaflingo/README.md

-⚠️ Notice: We're currently facing an issue where this repository has exceeded its data quota.
-The account responsible for Git LFS bandwidth needs to purchase more data packs to restore access.
-As a result, you won't be able to clone the data or model file at the moment.
-We are looking at possible options for the future of Deaflingo currently so we have not paid for more storage or bandwidth yet.
-In the future we would run the model via an external server so this won't be an issue.

 # Deaflingo Local Setup

 Welcome to Deaflingo!
 This guide will walk you through the steps to set up and run the Deaflingo web application locally on your machine.